wholefoodsbroccoli/debate-dragons/docs/why.md

 Yayy!!
 There are discord meets and channels to talk to - and you can DM any of our members for questions and info!
 Hope to see you there :3

-[^1]: There are surprisingly many instances of our club members getting into relationships if that's a selling point???
+[^1]: There are surprisingly many instances of our club members getting into relationships if it's a selling point???